Skip to footer content

 </html>";

-var PDF = renderer.RenderHtmlAsPdf(htmlContent);
+var pdf = renderer.RenderHtmlAsPdf(htmlContent);

 pdf.SaveAs("invoice.pdf");

-For converting HTML files from your output directory:
+For converting HTML files stored on disk:

 var renderer = new ChromePdfRenderer();

-var DOC = renderer.RenderHtmlFileAsPdf("templates/input.html");
+var doc = renderer.RenderHtmlFileAsPdf("templates/input.html");

 doc.SaveAs("example.pdf");